 Excavations in the year 2009 were based on two specific objectives i.e;

 (a).
-To understand the material culture of the people who used the proto historic canoe burials at Ranchamadama school premises which was excavated and dated in the year 2007 (Somadeva et al 2007).
+To understand the material culture of the people who used the protohistoric canoe burials at Ranchamadama school premises which were excavated and dated in the year 2007 (Somadeva et al 2007).

 In the year 2008, the attention was refocused upon the Valamkatuyaya mound in Galpaya in order to verify the artifact association between CBS and Galpaya.
 A high ground (later identified as site 15) situated about 200 meters away from Kuda Oya on its left bank had yielded similar quartz stone implements as revealed from the CBS.
-Beside the stone implements, site 15 had provided a piece of painted pot (red painted on white/buff ware) as a surface find.
-It is worthwhile to note that an assemblage of similar sherds was recovered form the excavations at Uda Ranchamadama which was initiated (in) this year.
-Objective of the 2008 field season in Galpaya was to reaffirm geographical expansion of the culture that was shown by the artifacts recovered from the CBS.
+Besides the stone implements, site 15 had provided a piece of the painted pot (red painted on white/buff ware) as a surface find.
+It is worthwhile to note that an assemblage of similar sherds was recovered from the excavations at Uda Ranchamadama which was initiated (in) this year.
+The objective of the 2008 field season in Galpaya was to reaffirm the geographical expansion of the culture that was shown by the artifacts recovered from the CBS.
 But the site 15 at Galpaya was disturbed by the local inhabitants of the area through their farming activities.

 The location selected for the excavation (N 6 23 05.5, E 80 46 00) is situated in the village Uda Rancamadama..
 It is on the summit of a low height mountain about 2000 feet above the surrounding plain of Uda Walave.
 Uda Ranchamadama alias Udahagoda as the it is known to the villagers, was the only location that is situated at such a high elevation in the area that had a hamlet in the late 19th century and the early 20th century.
 A dense scattering of ancient potsherds even including the BRW suggest that the history of the settlements on the summit of this hillock was not a recent occurrence but it could be extended to at least far back as the early first millennium CE.